First-order Conditions for Optimization in the Wasserstein Space: Application to the Evaluation of Worst-case Risk over Wasserstein Ambiguity Sets

-Armed with these results, we can now study optimal solutions: \begin{proposition}[Optimal solution of mean-standard deviation~\gls{acr:dro}] Consider problem~\eqref{eq:general dro dual} with the mean-standard deviation cost functional~\eqref{eq:dro std}.
+Armed with this result, we can now study optimal solutions. \begin{proposition}[optimal solution of mean-standard deviation~\gls{acr:dro}] Consider problem~\eqref{eq:general dro dual} with the mean-standard deviation cost functional~\eqref{eq:dro std}.
 Assume that $\refmu\in\Ppabs{2}{\reals^d}$ is absolutely continuous with respect to the Lebesgue measure.
 Then, the worst-case probability measure is given by $\mu^\ast=\pushforward{T}\refmu$, where

 and the resulting worst-case cost reads

 \end{proposition}